Favourite

 by Michel Almairac

 Le Labo Ambrette 9 is an Eau de Parfum launched in 2006, created by Michel Almairac.
-The fragrance opens with Lemon, Aldehydes, and Fruity, settles into a heart of Ambrette and Pear, and dries down to a base of Musk and Amber.
+Ambrette 9 opens with Fruity, Lemon, and Aldehydes, settles into a heart of Ambrette and Pear, and dries down to a base of Musk and Amber.
+Le Labo's Ambrette 9 carries a Favourite verdict, a musky-led wear.

 Le Labo's quiet love letter to ambrette seed, the only musk that nature itself makes.
 Michel Almairac builds a near-translucent skin scent around pear, aldehydes and a pillow of soft musks.
 Intimate, lactonic, almost not-there - the anti-projection statement.